Jared Wurston had been waiting for this week all year.

 The manager--now zombified and sporting an insatiable desire for human brains in place of that irrational need to justify his salary--crashed into Jared’s cubicle.
 It left a trail of mushy gore leaking from the side of his torso where his shirt and flesh and been ripped apart with the edge of a mildly sharp object.
 His shoes squelched from the muck of his own spilled innards.

 Jared turned his chair just in time for the manager to descend on Jared’s head, sinking his gnashing teeth into Jared’s skull.

 Jared screamed.
-At first it was out of shock, but then it turned to pain.
+At first it was out of shock, but it quickly turned to pain.

 The zombie-manager’s fingers clawed at Jared’s head and found his eyes, pressing until the balls popped in their sockets and oozed down Jared’s twitching face.
 The zombie’s jaw worked, teeth cracking against Jared’s skull.

-Blood streamed past Jared’s hairline and coated coated his face.
-He twitched and spasmed and his mouth hung open, letting out vocalizations that were somewhere between screams, grunts, and moans.
+Blood streamed past Jared’s hairline and coated his face.
+He twitched and spasmed and his mouth hung open, emitting vocalizations that were somewhere between screams, grunts, and moans.
 Rivulets of blood went splattering against various sheets of datasets and TPS reports pinned to the cubicle wall.

 The flesh of the zombie-manager’s fingers split as Jared’s teeth met bone.
 Black and green gore poured from the lacerations and mixed with the crimson of Jared’s widening head wound.

 The zombie wrenched at Jared’s jaw with undead, inhuman strength.
 Bone snapped and the flesh of Jared’s cheeks tore, splattering even more blood against the manager’s seen-better-days blue button-down dress shirt.